SondagesPro/LS-surveyChaining/README.md

 - *This plugin is compatible and tested with 3.18 version*
 - This plugin can can be tested in 2.73 version, this was not tested.
-- This plugin can can be tested in 4.0 and up version, this was not tested.

 ## Installtion

-With token enable survey : you don't need another plugin.
+With token enable survey : you **need** [getQuestionInformation](https://gitlab.com/SondagesPro/coreAndTools/getQuestionInformation) plugin activated.

 Without token you **need** [reloadAnyResponse](https://gitlab.com/SondagesPro/coreAndTools/reloadAnyResponse) plugin activated.

 ### Via GIT
 - Go to your LimeSurvey Directory (version up to 2.50)